utdal/resource-catalog-plugin/readme.md

 ## Custom Link Field

 Resources have a custom link field that you can point to any URL.
 This will be displayed as a "Get" button on the resource.
+If utilizing your own custom post type, it must have a custom field with slug `resource_link` in order to show this button.

+## Custom Post Types

+If you prefer to use a different post type than the included default "Resource" type, you can specify the slug of that post type in the shortcode options (see above).

 ## Custom Taxonomies